 Step 3: Locate the direction of north

-Use your compass or phone and locate the direction of the North point.
-Mark the direction of the North in relation to the building with a narrow.
-Double-check that the arrow you have drawn indicates north correctly as you need to know those areas of the site that will be in shade and sun.
+Use your compass or phone to locate the direction of the North point.
+Mark the direction of the North to the building with an arrow.
+Double-check that the arrow you have drawn indicates north correctly, as you need to know which areas of the site will be in shade and sun.
 This will directly influence your planting plans.

-Our next step is to take this site data and turn it into a proper (and accurate) base plan.
-While this task can be achieved using conventional hand drafting techniques, we are going to use CAD software.
+Our next step is to turn this site data into a proper (and accurate) base plan.
+While conventional hand drafting techniques can be used for this task, we will use CAD software.

-Tip: For successful hand drafting you will need a comprehensive set of tools – a drawing table, set square, angular drafting tool, compasses, drafting pens, cleaning equipment, erasers, etc. These can cost a surprising amount of money.
-The CAD software we will use to do the same job and more and yet costs less money!
+Tip: For successful hand drafting, you will need a comprehensive set of tools—a drawing table, set square, angular drafting tool, compasses, drafting pens, cleaning equipment, erasers, etc. These can cost a surprising amount of money.
+The CAD software we will use to do the same job and more costs less money!

-The next step is to generate a concept plan for the development of the site.
+The next step is to generate a concept plan for the site’s development.

-and then it is on to produce a landscape plan.
-Here is a design for a house in Pt Townshend, Washington State, USA.
+Then, it is on to produce a landscape plan.
+Here is a design for a house in Port Townsend, Washington State, USA.